“Askin’ you nice, now, keep the mother rollin’ one more time.” – Robert Hunter

 Cripe kept shaking his head—another guitar for Jerry.
 One was a fluke, but this time the man himself was waiting on the damn thing.
 The mission was clear—it had to be organic but done right.
 Nothing much was at stake except the pleasure and satisfaction of the most revered musician known to Steven Cripe.
 That’s all.
 And some money, which always helped.

-Ready for the final touches of the Firecracker logo on the headstock and the embossed icon that would identify the guitar.
-This one depicts a bedecked dandy of a ‘Deadhead’ wearing a top hat.
+At last ready for the final touches, Steve placed the Firecracker logo and the embossed icon which would identify the guitar—this one depicts a bedecked dandy of a ‘Deadhead’ wearing a top hat.
 The guitar bearing this name was delivered to Jerry in November, 1993.

 Just in time for a holiday season capping off one crazy and magical year, a check arrived in Florida.
 It covered the agreed-upon price of $7,000 for the two guitars.
 Steve considered the first one a gift, so the fee was mostly to cover the construction and delivery of Top Hat.
 That’s the way he thought of it.